Population Of African Wild Dogs

 Habitat Protection: Securing Their Future

-Protecting and restoring African wild dog habitat is paramount to their survival.
+Protecting and restoring African wild dog habitat is key to their survival.
 This involves establishing protected areas, such as national parks and reserves, and managing land use practices to minimize habitat fragmentation.
 Corridors that connect fragmented habitats are also crucial for allowing wild dogs to disperse and maintain genetic diversity.

 Mitigating Human-Wildlife Conflict: Coexistence Strategies